 How long does a hair transplant take to heal?

-During the first days after a hair transplant, both the donor area (from where the hair grafts were taken) and the recipient area (where the new hair grows) is healing.
+During the first days after a hair transplant, both the donor area (from where the hair grafts were taken) and the recipient areas (where the new hair grows) are healing.
 The donor area is bandaged initially, and some post-procedural oozing and inflammation are considered normal.

 As scabs form on these areas, they will get itchy.
 To aid the healing process, you should never pick at or scratch the scabs as this can increase the risk of folliculitis (infection).
-Allow them to fall off naturally.
+Allow them to wash away naturally.
 If you are suffering from an itchy scalp after having a hair transplant, we recommend using these treatments and tips:

 - Use a saltwater spray